w3c/wai-curricula/content/types-of-courses.md

 github:
   repository: w3c/wai-curricula
   path: types-of-courses.md
+license: creative-commons
 footer: > # Text in footer in HTML
   <p>Work in Progress.</p>
   <p><strong>Date:</strong> $date </p>
   <p><strong>Editors:</strong> Daniel Montalvo and <a href="http://www.w3.org/People/shadi/">Shadi Abou-Zahra</a>.
 Contributors: <a href="https://www.w3.org/WAI/EO/EOWG-members">EOWG Participants</a></p>
   <p>Developed by the Education and Outreach Working Group (<a href="http://www.w3.org/WAI/EO/">EOWG</a>).
-Developed as part of the <a href="https://www.w3.org/WAI/about/projects/wai-guide/">WAI-Guide Project</a> funded by the European Commission (EC) under the Horizon 2020 program (Grant Agreement 822245).</p>
+Developed with support from the <a href="https://www.w3.org/WAI/about/projects/wai-guide/">WAI-Guide Project</a> funded by the European Commission (EC) under the Horizon 2020 program (Grant Agreement 822245).</p>
 ---

 ## Introduction

-This page provides further guidance on different types of courses you can build using The WAI-Curricula resource.
-It also offers an estimated duration for each of them based on their type and format.
+This page provides further guidance on how to build different types of courses using the [WAI-Curricula](https;//www.w3.org/WAI/curricula/) resource.
+It contains:

+* Definitions and explanations of main terms used in the [WAI Curricula first iteration](https://www.w3.org/WAI/curricula/).
+* Examples of different course types (including formal, informal, vocational, and academic) and formats (including MOOCs (Massive Open Online Courses) and face-to-face courses).
+* Estimated duration for each of the examples based on their type and format.

+[%- comment -%]

 ## Types of Courses